OAS CAHPS Survey® FAQs

 What is the survey?

-The Centers for Medicare and Medicaid Services (CMS) contracted with RTI International to develop the OAS CAHPS survey to measure experience of care in patients who have a surgery or procedure performed in a hospital outpatient department (HOPD) or ambulatory surgery center (ASC).
+The Centers for Medicare & Medicaid Services (CMS) contracted with RTI International to develop the OAS CAHPS survey to measure the experience of care for patients who have a surgery or procedure performed in a hospital outpatient department (HOPD) or ambulatory surgery center (ASC).
 Prior to OAS CAHPS, which has been in development since 2012, there was no standardized survey instrument to assess patient experience with outpatient surgical care received at HOPDs and ASCs.

 Are we required to use the OAS CAHPS Survey?

 The program is currently voluntary.
-In the 2018 ASC Proposed Rule, CMS proposed to keep the survey as voluntary until further rulemaking.
+In the 2018 ASC Final Rule, CMS decided to keep the survey as voluntary until further rulemaking.

 What data will be available to our facility?